ilmax/site/content/posts/k3s-raspberry-dns/index.md

     policy: sync                      # How DNS records are synchronized between sources and providers; available values are `sync` & `upsert-only`. upsert-only doesn't delete records

+    interval: 1m                      # This is the interval between DNS update, defaults to 1m

     # logLevel: debug                 # Uncomment this one to get a bit more logging, but don't get your hopes up, it's not nearly verbose enough...
     ```